caiiiycuk/js-dos/v7/docs/iframe.md

 :::warning

-Iframe integration didn't support a fullscreen button yet, if you need it look forward.
+Iframe integration didn't support a full screen button yet, if you need it look forward.

 :::